-This glossary defines common terms that you might see as you're working in Dovetail, or throughout our Help Center.
+This glossary defines common terms that you might see on Dovetail as you're working in Markup, Playback, Backstage or throughout our Help Center.

 You can use blocks to organize content inside your workspace homepage and stories.
 The block editor is a feature that can allow you to add references to Dovetail objects, insert images and illustrations, organize content into multi-column layouts, add sticky notes and structure your story with headers.
 See more here.